kevincjackson/Notes/powershell.md

   @{ id = 123; name = "Bob" } | Select-Object -Property *, @{ n = "dept"; e = { "IT" } }
 ```

+## Scope

+1. Global - Script has access to all globals, but you should not rely on these.
+Best practice is that they should be explicity passed in.
+2. Script
+3. Function

+Each level of scope will shadow any variables defined in higher scopes.
+Example if $x is defined in Global, Script, and Function scope, a function will use Function scope.

 ## Pipeline

 - Parameter Binding